Easy Mexican Pork Chops

 • pounds boneless pork chops

-• Tablespoons olive oil
+• tablespoons olive oil or avocado oil

-• Tablespoons taco seasoning
+• tablespoons taco seasoning

-• 1 Tablespoon minced cilantro
+• 1 tablespoon minced cilantro or flat leaf parsley

 Instructions

-• Marinate the Pork Chops: Set the boneless pork chops in a shallow glass or ceramic dish, or in a zip-top bag.
-Pour the marinade over the pork, and turn them over so they’re fully coated on both sides.
+• Set the boneless pork chops in a shallow glass or ceramic dish, or in a zip-top bag.
+Pour the marinade over the pork, then use tongs to turn them over, to fully coat on both sides.
+Cover or seal the container and set in the refrigerator for 2-18 hours.

-• When you're ready to cook the chops, heat a little oil in a large skillet over medium-high heat.
-Set the pork chops in the skillet to sear for 3-4 minutes per side.
+• Set the pork chops in the hot oil and sear for 3-4 minutes per side.

 Notes